Creature Girls: A Hands-On Field Journal in Another World

 Creature Girls: A Hands-On Field Journal in Another World (科学的に存在しうるクリーチャー娘の観察日誌, Kagakuteki ni Sonzai Shiuru Kurīchā Musume no Kansatsu Nisshi) is a Japanese manga series written and illustrated by Kakeru.
 It began serialization on Akita Shoten's Champion Cross website in February 2017.
 It was later transferred to the Manga Cross website in 2018.

+Plot

+Daisuke has always been fascinated with the appearances of monster girls.
+One day, he wakes up in another world and finds that there are monster girls all around him, and after analyzing them, he resolves to be a harem king.

 Publication

 Written and illustrated by Kakeru, Creature Girls: A Hands-On Field Journal in Another World began serialization on Akita Shoten's Champion Cross website on February 7, 2017.
 On July 10, 2018, the series was transferred to Akita Shoten's newly formed Manga Cross website after the merger of both Champion Cross and Champion Tap! services.
-Its chapters have been collected into sixteen tankōbon volumes as of June 2025.
+Its chapters have been collected into eighteen tankōbon volumes as of June 2026.

 The series is licensed in English by Seven Seas Entertainment who publish it under their Ghost Ship imprint.